-If you want to force the connection to be 3G only in some situation, you can do so by configuring “Modem” property and set “Force 3G” option.
+If you want to force the connection to be 3G only in some situations, you can do so by configuring the “Modem” property and setting the “Force 3G” option.

 To give a final touch, you only want the connection to fail back when WAN comes back up.
-To achieve this, you set “Always on” setting in WAN property.
+To achieve this, you set the “Always on” setting in the WAN property.

 To set this up, you can edit WAN Interface property and set “Always On” to your connection State.
 Your Failback setting should be enabled by default so you should be OK there, too.

 To test it, first unplug ethernet cable from your WAN port and see if one of the SIM connection becomes active.